 Guggenheim met Beckett early in his literary career.
 He would make a mark in the history of twentieth-century literature and be awarded the Nobel Prize for Literature in 1969.
 An Irishman, he spent most of his life in France, writing plays, novels, poems and critical essays.
 He was restless, an omnivorous reader, and a passionate admirer of James Joyce.
-He loved his father, women and alcohol, but suffered from the difficult relationship with his mother, a strict and rigorous Irish Protestant, who did not approve of his disordered everyday life.
+He loved his father, women and alcohol, but suffered from a difficult relationship with his mother, a strict and rigorous Irish Protestant, who did not approve of his disorderly lifestyle.
 In his debut novel, Murphy (1938), and in one of his first dramatic works, Eleutheria (1947), he parodied the narrative techniques of nineteenth-century novels and the naturalistic conventions of bourgeois plays.
 He understood that modernity needed to be conveyed through a new ‘form.’
 In this phase of experimentation he wrote poetry, later published in the collection Echo’s Bones and other Precipitates (1935), and a very acute essay on Marcel Proust (1930).
-Late in the 1930s he met again an old acquaintance, Suzanne Deschevaux-Dumesnil, who would become his lifelong companion.
+Late in the 1930s he met an old acquaintance, Suzanne Deschevaux-Dumesnil, who would become his lifelong companion.
 Together they joined the French Resistance.